Wedding Resource Guide

 Here is what a 15' x 15' dance floor looks like in the space:

 Since the Front Room is such a unique setting with countless built-in decor facets, you can keep your decor investments as minimal as you'd like!
 Linens play a principle role in your event's look and feel, and we love colors that complement the natural browns, jet blacks, and purple-hued grey walls of our space.

 The Cookery works with CE Rentals in Raleigh, who offers countless color, style and texture options.
-We are happy to meet with you at CE Rentals in order to ensure every detail is addressed.

 If you prefer not to work with CE Rentals, you are more than welcome to rent linens from American Party Rentals or any other trusted linen rental company.

 Planning on tenting the patio?
 We love these additions to enhance the tent decor!